JossouResearchGroupMIT/.github/profile/README.md

 ### 6. 🔐 Sensitive Data
 - **Do not** upload proprietary or sensitive information (e.g., credentials, internal datasets).
 - Use `.gitignore` to exclude such files.
+- The large datasets can be stored here: `https://libraries.mit.edu/data-management/store/osf/`

 ---